lowrie/pyRouterJig/saving_preferences.md

 joint.
 A setting here is <b>Increments per [inch|mm]</b>, which is an advanced setting described in the section
 <a href="{{ site.baseurl }}/alignment/">Alignment of Router Passes</a>.
 Do not change this value if you plan to use the templates with the Incra LS Positioner.
+* <b>Colors:</b> The colors used may be set under this tab.
+  * <b>Print in Color</b>.
+If checked, then the same colors are used when printing, except for the Canvas Background, which is always uncolored for printouts.
+If not checked, the colors are converted to a gray scale before printing.
 * <b>Misc:</b> Two parameters may be set under this tab:
   * <b>Min Finger Width:</b>  This is the minimum allowable finger width.
-  Currently, this value is enforced only for the <b>Equal</b> spacing algorithm.
+  Currently, this value is enforced only for the <b>Equal</b> layout algorithm.
   * <b>Caul Trim:</b>  This value is used to determine the width of each clamping caul finger.
 It's the distance from the edge of each